 Getting bored of toast and cereal?
 Look no further!
-This breakfast bowl is a tasty, colorful, and nutritious way to start your day.
+This breakfast bowl is a tasty, colourful, and nutritious way to start your day.
 On top of which, it will keep you more than satisfied until lunchtime rolls around.
-Oh, and did we mention it’s also super simple to make and customize?
-Get ready to revolutionize your mornings…
+Oh, and did we mention it’s also super simple to make and customise?
+Get ready to revolutionise your mornings…

 What is a breakfast bowl?